mllemango/SearchEngine/README.md

 This is a project completed through the course MSCI 541 at the University of Waterloo under Doctor Mark Smucker.

-The project explores the creation of a simple but effective search engine in which data from a news paper source can be read in to create an index for which the search engine operates upon.
+The project explores the creation of a simple but effective search engine in which data from a newspaper source can be read and then searched on.

+This is accomplished through creating an inverted index and utilising BM25 ranking algorithm to find suitable results for search terms.